-Building on the experience of our student projects last summer, we are offering opportunities for students to organize and facilitate zoom meetings to discuss podcasts and articles on our web site – www.awakeningproject.ca
+Building on the experience of our student projects in the past summers since 2020, we are offering opportunities for students to organize and facilitate Zoom conversations to discuss podcasts and articles on our website www.awakeningproject.ca.

-The role of the Host is to facilitate a zoom discussion(s) with 2 or more other students – the ‘Participants’ – who will be a part of your team.
+The role of the Host is to facilitate (a) Zoom conversation(s) with two or more other students – the ‘Participants’ – who will be a part of your team.

 “One of the activities our society is most deficient about is creating safe spaces for honest conversations about spirituality and social justice.
 The role of the host or facilitator is to keep the space safe and the participants should ask open honest questions and hear each other.
-People need to be ‘heard into speech’ so that everyone speaks.” .. by Parker Palmer
+People need to be ‘heard into speech’ so that everyone speaks.”
+(Parker Palmer)

 Christopher Grafos was a high school teacher who had identified a gap in critical thinking skills that was holding bright students back and this inspired him to launch a program, and he subsequently founded a company BridgesEDU – to offer courses to Grades 11 & 12 students.
 Grafos comments: “They have come up through a high school system that encourages them to find the right answer, and not necessarily an answer that considers different points of view or shows depth of reflection”.
 Even students on college campuses are expressing a deep hunger for wisdom, and are finding little to fulfill this yearning in their classes or elsewhere.”